 Why Marketing and Talent Acquisition Should Work Together

-As the world changes due to COVID-19, companies must reposition themselves at breakneck speed to more compassionately capture the world’s attention.
+As evidenced by the pace of innovation, market flucations, a one-in-a-generation health crisis and other unexpected events, companies must always be ready to adjust their recruitment and branding efforts at breakneck speed to capture the world’s attention.
 Marketers need to pivot their story to customers and recruiters must do the same for candidates.
 Both groups are responsible for sharing their company’s response to the pandemic, whether through recruitment marketing or traditional marketing.

-This forced re-positioning has aligned the needs of marketers and talent acquisition professionals more than ever before.
-The story you need to tell is now the same because everyone, candidates and customers included, has been affected by COVID-19.
-You need to be on each other’s side during this time of uncertainty, especially when it comes to securing your CFO's buy-in.
+Today, the needs of marketers and talent acquisition professionals are more aligned than ever before.
+And they need to be on each other’s side during times of uncertainty, especially when it comes to securing your CFO's buy-in.

 Think about it in terms of a prisoner’s dilemma paradox.
 If both departments go to the CFO requesting a budget for their own branding needs, the likelihood of either getting budget is slim.
 However, if marketing and talent acquisition team up to ask for resources that would serve a majority of what they both want to achieve, they are much more likely to get approval.
 Presenting a united front and working together will put you one step closer to getting the resources for branding that you need.